dmlc/dgl/examples/pytorch/hilander/README.md

 |                 Fp |                           0.793 |                           0.330 |
 |                 Fb |                           0.795 |                           0.350 |
 |                NMI |                           0.947 |                           0.774 |
+* The results might fluctuate a little due to the randomness introduced by gpu knn building using faiss-gpu.

 For Clustering with Unseen Test Data Distribution, one can run